eyyjulie/ExData_Plotting1/README.md

 ## Introduction

+In order for the .R files to run, the data from text file (listed below) needs to be located in the same directory as the .R files themselves.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning